ralphbean/fedora-hubs-prototype/README.rst

   jsonifiable dict of data.
 This will get cached -- more on that later.
 - A ``template`` object that is a jinja2 template for that widget.
 - Optionally, a ``chrome`` decorator.

-This isn't implemented yet, but they're going to need:

 - A ``should_invalidate(message, session, widget)`` function that will be used to *potentially* invalidate the widget's cache.
 That function will get called by a backend daemon listening for fedmsg messages so when you update your group